djbristow/RAILS/Microcontrollers/READEME.md

 # Directory
-This directory contains the following RFID Microntrollers:
+This directory contains teh following sensors and actuators:

- * WiFi-RFID - software for ESP8266 with a web interface to set paramters.
- * WiFi-RFID-MS - software for ESP8266 using params.h file to enter paramters at compile time.
+* RFID - a number of microcontollers that use RFID readers to publish RFID tags read from rolling stock